pavanshetti1/todo-mern/README.md

 This is a full-stack To-Do Application built using the **MERN** stack  ( **MongoDB, Express, React, and Node.js** ) and deployed on ***Render***.
 <br /> <br />

-<br /> <br />

-# 🌟 Features
+## 🌟 Features
-### 🔒 User Authentication: Sign up, log in, and manage sessions using JWT and cookies.
+🔒 User Authentication: Sign up, log in, and manage sessions using JWT and cookies.<br />
-### ➕ Add, Edit, and Delete Tasks: Manage your tasks easily.
+➕ Add, Edit, and Delete Tasks: Manage your tasks easily.<br />
-### 📱 Responsive UI: A clean and intuitive user interface built with React.
+📱 Responsive UI: A clean and intuitive user interface built with React.<br />
-### 💾 Persistent Storage: Tasks are stored in a MongoDB database.
+💾 Persistent Storage: Tasks are stored in a MongoDB database.<br />
-### 🌐 Cross-Origin Requests: CORS is configured for secure frontend-backend communication.
+🌐 Cross-Origin Requests: CORS is configured for secure frontend-backend communication.<br />
-### 🚀 Deployed on Render: Both the frontend and backend are hosted on Render.
+🚀 Deployed on Render: Both the frontend and backend are hosted on Render.<br />
 <br /> <br />

 ## 🔧 Technologies Used